deprecated-packages/symplify/packages/ChangelogLinker/README.md

 - [#864] [MonorepoBuilder] improve coverage
 ```

-What if we'd have *Added*, *Changed*... and all that standard categories?
+What if we'd have *Added*, *Changed*... all the standard categories?

 ```
 vendor/bin/changelog-linker dump-merges --in-categories
 ```

-Nice, now everything is nicely grouped:
+↓

 ```markdown
 ## Unreleased